Heart Rhythm Disorders

 Atrial fibrillation

-Atrial fibrillation (AF or A-Fib) is the most common serious abnormal heart rhythm and, as of 2020, affects more than 33 million people worldwide.
-AF is an abnormal heart rhythm characterized by the rapid and irregular beating of the atrial (upper) chambers of the heart.
+Atrial fibrillation (AFib) is the most common serious abnormal heart rhythm and, as of 2020, affects more than 33 million people worldwide.
+AFib is an abnormal heart rhythm characterized by the rapid and irregular beating of the atrial (upper) chambers of the heart.
 It often begins as short periods of abnormal beating, which become longer or continuous over time.

 Atrial fibrillation risk factors include: